 Traditionally, the ETAW for rice culture in the Sacramento Valley is calculated at 3.3 AF per acre per growing season.
-DWR has imposed an ETAW value of 3.0, therefore this amount is being used to determine the total made available by crop idling.
+DWR has imposed an ETAW value of 3.0 AF per acre and therefore, this amount is being used to determine the total made available by crop idling.
 Each AF of groundwater substitution supply will result in 0.87 AF of transfer supply.